 We are certainly seeing schools become increasingly optimistic about funding in the next year.
 In addition, more head teachers than last year agree that their school has sufficient funding for resources such as furniture and their ICT infrastructure.

 When asked about their spending focus for the school year 2014/15, the survey shows that primary schools are more likely to focus spending on continuing professional development (CPD), training, teaching aids, books and digital content than in 2013/14, while reducing the focus on staffing and building works.
 These are real changes to the approach to budgeting.

 In comparison, secondary schools expect a significant positive shift in ICT spending, as well as on furniture and, CPD, but to a lesser extent.
 Staffing costs may suffer and there will probably be pressure on book and equipment spending.

-The interesting change we are currently noticing is on the investment in stationery items.
+INCREASE IN INVESTMENT The interesting change we are currently noticing is on the investment in stationery items.
 Before 2009, expenditure on general school items and stationery commonly recorded significant annual increases, especially in primary schools.
 The research defines stationery as general school items, including paper, exercise books, and administrative consumables.
 In most cases it excludes photocopying costs, but not paper.
 Over the preceding decade before 2009/10, general school items and stationery expenditure averaged a growth of 2.4 per cent each year.

 However from 2009/10 primary schools started to indicate reduced expenditure in this area.
 This was the first time since our records began that expenditure on general items across secondary in schools also showed persistent contraction.